List of tallest buildings in Portland, Oregon

-Portland, the largest city in the U.S. state of Oregon, is the site of 34 completed high-rises at least 250 ft, four of which stand taller than 492 ft.
-The tallest building in the city is the Wells Fargo Center, which rises 546 ft in Downtown Portland and was completed in 1972.
-The second-tallest skyscraper in the city is the U.S. Bancorp Tower, which rises 536 ft and was completed in 1983.
-KOIN Center, completed in 1983 and rising 509 ft, is the third-tallest building in Portland.
+Portland, the largest city in the U.S. state of Oregon, is the site of 73 completed high-rises with a height of 200 ft or greater as of 2026, four of which stand taller than 492 ft.
+The tallest building in Portland is the Wells Fargo Center, a 40-story office skyscraper that rises 546 ft in Downtown Portland and was completed in 1972.
+The second tallest skyscraper in the city is the U.S. Bancorp Tower, which rises 536 ft and was built in 1983.
+Portland is home to most of the tallest buildings in Oregon.
+Ranked by the number of buildings taller than 492 ft, Portland has the second largest skyline in the Northwestern United States, after Seattle, which has 22.